WillianROM/WillianROM/README.md

 🌎🇧🇷💚💛 I'm Brazilian , how about you?
 Where are you from? | 🌎🇧🇷💚💛 Eu sou Brasileiro, e você?
 Da onde você é?
 🌱 I’m currently learning Quality Software | 🌱 Atualmente estou aprendendo qualidade de software 🤓 🖖  I'm nerd | 🤓 🖖 Eu sou nerd
-🖥️💻🖱️ i'm like technology | 🖥️💻🖱️  Eu gosto de tecnologia
+🖥️💻🖱️ I like technology | 🖥️💻🖱️  Eu gosto de tecnologia